IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/data feed.md

-16. Add a new tile, Common -> DateTime -> TimestampNow
+16. Add a new building block, Common -> DateTime -> TimestampNow

 	a.
 No need to edit anything